Citizen Science and Monitoring

 Adopt Your Waterway

-Since the beginning of the project in the summer 2015, we have trained approximately hundred volunteers and have worked with teachers and students at two local high schools.
-The training includes general introduction to the watershed and water contamination (WARN program), chemical sampling kit and macroinvertebrate sampling.
-The sampling locations include about thirteen Olentangy river tributaries, from Ackerman Run and Glen Echo in the South to Big Run in the North.
-These tributaries are sampled several times a year, some of them in two location at the stream.
+Since the beginning of the project in the summer 2015, we have trained approximately a hundred volunteers and have worked with teachers and students at two local high schools.
+The training includes general introduction to the watershed and water contamination (WARN program), chemical sampling kit, and macroinvertebrate sampling.
+The sampling locations include about 13 Olentangy river tributaries, from Ackerman Run and Glen Echo in the South to Big Run in the North.
+These tributaries are sampled several times a year, some of them in two locations on the stream.

 The Ohio WRC is proud to support environmental stewardship in the lower Olentangy watershed through the Adopt Your Waterway program and its other research and outreach initiatives.